junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

 4. **Error Handling**: The Lambda function includes error handling for Twilio API calls, but additional monitoring and alerting should be implemented in the production environment.

 5. **Testing**: The comprehensive testing framework provides a solid foundation for ongoing testing and maintenance.
-All three phases of testing have been successfully completed, verifying the system's robustness, performance, and reliability.
+All three phases of local testing have been successfully completed, but AWS deployment testing is still pending.

 6. **Template Variables**: The system supports both fallback values and explicit template variables, giving flexibility in how messages are personalized.